Saw V: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 20 out of 100, based on 13 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale, the lowest of the franchise.

 Elizabeth Weizman of the New York Daily News gave Saw V one out of five stars.
 She believed that the lack of Tobin Bell's Jigsaw character hurt the film: "Bell's deliciously twisted madman was the lifeline of this series and, without him, we're left watching a routine horror flick that might as well have gone straight to DVD.
 The series began with two major assets that set it apart: the concept of a brilliantly righteous executioner, and the actor who played him.
 Now, aside from Bell's brief, intermittent cameos, it has neither.
 So where the original Saw was diabolical fun, this fifth installment is as bloodless as the most unfortunate of Jigsaw's victims."
 Sam Adams of the Los Angeles Times wrote that "The virtues of the individual films are almost beside the point, since it's hard to imagine why anyone would want to pick up the thread at this late date, but Saw V is a particularly dull and discombobulated affair, shot and acted with all the flair of a basic-cable procedural".

 Some reviews were positive, however.
 The British website Digital Spy rated it three out of five stars and commended the film for its "solid acting, slick direction and suitably filthy cinematography too", while also stating it will "make far more sense to those familiar with the previous installments".
 Jim Vejvoda of IGN awarded the film with three out of five stars stating that the film ties up most of the loose ends of the previous four installments while also having a more straightforward and less complicated storyline.
 They also praised the traps for being the most inventive and best that the Saw franchise has had to offer.

 Home media

 Charlie Clouser, who provided the score for all previous Saw films, returned to compose the score for the film.
-The "Saw V Original Motion Picture Soundtrack" was released on October 21, 2008 by Artists' Addiction Records.
+The "Saw V Original Motion Picture Soundtrack" was released on October 21, 2008, by Artists' Addiction Records.
 Spence D. from IGN.com gave the soundtrack a score of 7.9 out of 10, saying, "From start to finish the Saw V soundtrack flows with a sense of purpose and cohesion, the tracks having a unifying dark undercurrent that makes for an electric shocked jolting mixtape with dark intent."

 Saw V was released on DVD on January 20, 2009.
 An unrated director's cut was released and runs approximately 3 minutes longer than the theatrical cut.
 The film grossed $28.8 million in home sales.